For Legal Teams

 Expert Review Workflow

-A cleaner case workflow, from intake to testimony.
+A scoped expert review workflow, from intake to testimony support.

-Your team gets a predictable expert review workflow: intake, specialty routing, v3™-ready exhibits, and testimony support when the matter calls for it.
+Your team gets a predictable review workflow: secure intake, specialty routing, visual report support, and testimony support when the matter calls for it.

 Step 1 - 3 · Core review workflow